AndrewJGroves/DataSciencePortfolio/README.md

 **LaptopPrice**
 Using regression, multiple and linear, to find the price of laptops.
 **Iris**
-Using the Iris dataset to get experience with classification
+Using the Iris dataset to get experience with classification.
+It also includes a first look at kMeans clustering.
 **mnist**
 Using the mnist dataset to learn classification